 Shelter for Hummingbirds

-Providing sheltered, safe areas of native plants for the birds to nest will make a backyard more attractive.
+Providing sheltered, safe areas of native plants for the birds to nest will make a yard more attractive.
 Birders can also supply suitable nesting materials including fine natural cotton and animal fur to attract nesting birds.
-Spider silk is especially attractive for nesting hummingbirds, because the elasticity of the silk is essential for their nests and female hummers use the silk to bind their nests together.
+Spider silk is especially attractive for nesting hummingbirds because the elasticity of the silk is essential for their nests and female hummers use the silk to bind their nests together.

 The Most Attractive Hummingbird Yard

-Just by meeting hummingbirds' needs, it is possible to attract these tiny, beautiful birds to the backyard.
-The very best hummingbird yard will meet all four of these needs even in a small space, and will take additional steps to make these birds safe, comfortable, and welcome.
+Just by meeting hummingbirds' needs, it is possible to attract these tiny, beautiful birds to the yard.
+The very best hummingbird yard will not only meet all four of these needs, however, but will also take additional steps to make these birds safe, comfortable, and welcome.
 Extra steps to attract hummingbirds include:

-- Providing splashes of red color to attract hummingbirds, but avoiding unnecessary red dye in nectar that can endanger hummingbirds.
+- Providing splashes of red color to attract hummingbirds, but avoiding unnecessary red dye in nectar that can be toxic.

-Like all backyard birds, hummingbirds are wild animals with basic needs.
-Birders who understand how to attract hummingbirds by satisfying those needs can be rewarded with dozens of beautiful hummingbirds in their backyard.
+Like all birds, hummingbirds are wild animals with basic needs.
+Birders who understand how to attract hummingbirds by satisfying those needs can be rewarded with dozens of beautiful hummingbirds in their yard.